aamnah/notes/content/go/go-getting-started.md

 - Documentation is built in with `go doc`
 - The comments in your code make up the documentation for your app/package and can be accessed with `go doc`

 For example, if you wanted to learn how the `rand()` function from `math` package worked, you run `go doc math/rand` and the documentation is right there in the terminal.
-This is so much like Linux (which i absolutely love), and so unlike the JS world where half my day is spent on documentation websites (React Native, MDN.. )for which i need to be _online_.
+This is basically very much Linux man pages (which i absolutely love), and so unlike the JS world where half my day is spent on documentation websites (React Native, MDN.. ) for which i need to be _online_.

 ```bash
 go doc math/rand